Astellas US 2019

 Our CCP is an evolving and flexible program that is designed to account for growth and other changes in the Company, as well as changes in our legal, regulatory or industry obligations.
 We reevaluate our CCP on a regular basis for opportunities to further enhance its reach and effectiveness.
 The fundamental elements of our CCP are described below.

 A. Leadership and Structure

 - Compliance Officer.
-The Vice President, Head of Ethics & Compliance, Americas, Group Operations Lead is charged with developing, operating and monitoring the CCP.
+The Vice President, Head of Ethics & Compliance, Americas, is charged with developing, operating and monitoring the CCP.
 This individual reports directly to our Senior Vice President, Head of Ethics & Compliance, interacts routinely with senior management, reports on the CCP to our Board of Directors on at least an annual basis and provides regular reports to the Senior Vice President, Head of Ethics & Compliance, as well as senior management.

 B. Written standards

 - Astellas US has established its commitment to compliance through a number of Company policies, including the Astellas Group Code of Conduct, which is global.
 The standards in these policies apply to all Astellas US employees, and adherence to them is a condition of employment.
 The Company expects all officers and managers to review applicable policies, including those supporting our CCP, with their employees and to make every effort to ensure their adherence to these policies and with all applicable laws, regulations and industry codes.

 - The Company has developed and implemented limits on promotional materials and educational gifts to healthcare providers ("HCPs") that conform to the PhRMA Code, in that (1) medically relevant gifts (valued at $100 or less) are acceptable, but only if they are provided on an occasional basis, and (2) occasional, modest meals can be provided to HCPs, but only in support of an informational presentation at an appropriate venue.